gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gaffer-docker.md

 To change and configure the graph that is deployed you will need to override the default files in the images by default.
-You can of course create a custom image with different config files however, its much more flexible to just bind-mount over the current files.
+You can of course create a custom image with different config files however, it can be more flexible to just bind-mount over the current files.

 To do this you will need to know the location of the files in the image you